 ABOUT US

-The MBTA Advisory Board plays a key role in the allocation of federal funds for MBTA capital related projects.
-The Board is composed of the chief elected official of each of the 176 cities and towns or their designee.
+The MBTA Advisory Board plays a key role in the planning and allocation of funds for MBTA operations and capital projects.
+The Board is composed of the chief elected official of each of the 178 cities and towns or their designee.

-Pursuant to MGL Chapter 161A, Section 20, the MBTA Advisory Board has the authority to review and comment on the MBTA’s annual budget, that budget, which is approximately $2.248 billion (FY2019), touches every aspect of the MBTA’s operations, capital plan, and long-term plan.
-As such, any activity of the MTBA that has budgetary implications is within the purview of The MBTA Advisory Board.
+Pursuant to MGL Chapter 161A, Section 20, the MBTA Advisory Board has the authority to review and comment on the MBTA’s annual operating budget ($3.24 billion for FY2026) and capital plan ($9.8 billion through FY2030).
+These fiscal provisions touch every aspect of the MBTA’s operations, capital plan, and long-term plan and as such, any activity of the MTBA that has budgetary implications is within the purview of The MBTA Advisory Board.

-The MBTA Advisory Board makes up 14 of 22 votes on the Boston Region Metropolitan Planning Organization (MPO) for the allocation of Regional Target Funds.
+Additionally, the MBTA Advisory Board’s membership make up 14 of 22 votes on the Boston Region Metropolitan Planning Organization (MPO) for the allocation of Regional Target Funds.
 The MPO is required by federal statute to prioritize federal transportation dollars for State and local government capital projects within the Boston region.
 This includes federal funds that may be designated for the MBTA capital program.
-Therefore, The MBTA Advisory Board has a deciding role in this aspect of the MBTA’s financing plan for capital projects.
+Therefore, the membership of the MBTA Advisory Board has a deciding role in this aspect of the MBTA’s financing plan for capital projects.

 OUR MISSION